 MY LIFE (in short) UP TO NOW

 Every 6-12 months or so, I would bring in a professional to teach a clinic on some aspect of horse well-being.
 And as each year progressed, I found myself teaching my own clinics, and training all kinds of horses.
 From starting young horses under saddle, to re-educating the most difficult horses, to having other horse trainers bring me their horses to help them get to a better spot.
-I had a strong client base with boarders who were in some kind of lesson or training program, and every year I spent 6 weeks with Harry Whitney to enhance my own skills.
+I had a strong client base with boarders who were in some kind of lesson or training program, and every year I spent 6 weeks with Harry Whitney in Arizona to enhance my own skills.
 Usually bringing the most challenging horses I had in training, or a young horse to start under saddle.

 Towards the end of my stay in CA, I found myself with a full load of training horses, all with extreme and dangerous issues.
 It was around that time that I started exploring equine craniosacral therapy.
-I was familiar with craniosacral therapy because I had been receiving it for 15 years on myself so I knew it was a special.
+I was familiar with craniosacral therapy because I had been receiving since the late 80's on myself so I knew it was a special.
 As I completed each workshop, I incorporated what I learned with the horses in training so I could practice my feel.
 I found that I had a knack for this work, and it resonated with me on a deep level.
 What kept me intrigued was the change I was seeing in this group of training horses that I had at the time.
 There was a settledness that the horses had, a lightness in their riding and just an ease to their expression.
 One little horse was a cribber and I noticed a drastic changed in how often he cribbed.

 Below is a list of people I worked with in either a clinic situation or hired them for their services.

 Harry Whitney Horsemanship Clinician 1998 to present.
 My biggest influence today in how I handle and train horses comes from Harry Whitney.
 Working with Harry then lead me to meeting Ross Jacobs who has become a good friend of mine.
-I bring Ross out to my ranch for some clinics to work with my client base that I established.
+I brought Ross out to my ranch for some clinics to work with my client base that I established.
 It is always good to get an Aussie's perspective!